blizhinm/canvas-shenanigans/README.md

 # Coding Challenges from [The Coding Train](https://thecodingtrain.com/CodingChallenges/)

-### Core ideas from challenges written with pure javascript to mess around
+### Core ideas from challenges written with javascript to mess around

 ***